gkouros/refnerf-pytorch/README.md

 # Manually install rmbrualla's `pycolmap` (don't use pip's!
 It's different).
 git clone https://github.com/rmbrualla/pycolmap.git ./internal/pycolmap

 # Confirm that all the unit tests pass.
+Scripts have not been ported to PyTorch yet.
 ./scripts/run_all_unit_tests.sh
 ```
-You'll probably also need to update your JAX installation to support GPUs or TPUs.

 ## Running